 Police officers who volunteer for this extensive 40 hour training program are specially trained to respond to a mental health crisis or situation.
 This training is designed to specifically educate law enforcement on mental illnesses, behaviors, medications, and how mental illness effects those around people who live with this disease.
 This allows the officers to respond, recognize, and react accordingly for the safety and wellbeing of everyone involved.

 On campus, CIT officers work with Residence Life, Disability Services, Dean of Students, and the Student Health and Counseling Center to de-escalate mental health crises safely and effectively and assist whenever necessary to resolve the issue at hand as well as provide assistance with follow up and future crisis plans for each individual situation.
-92% of UW Parkside Patrol officers are CIT trained.
+All of UW-Parkside Patrol officers are CIT trained.

 CIT officers actively work to bring awareness to and reduce the stigma of mental illness.
 Some of our CIT officers provide training throughout the school year to student organizations, classrooms, general drop-in sessions, or upon request for a specific group.
 A UW Parkside CIT officer and a Kenosha City CIT officer serve on the Kenosha NAMI Board of Directors to assure a working relationship between the law enforcement and community response to mental health situations.